daisyorozcob/Friday-Project/README.md

 ## Description

-A Webpage that informs the user about creator(Myself) of the page.
-In the webpage there is an About Me section, Background section, Hobbies section, Previous Projects section, and a Fun Fact Section.
+A Webpage that informs the user about creator of the page.
+In this webpage there is an About Me section, Background section, Hobbies section, Previous Projects section, and a Fun Fact Section.
 The Webpage was made using HTML, CSS, and GitHub.

 ## Setup/Installation Requirements